 (1) A nature based park is to have at least 2 toilets for every 20 sites, unless otherwise approved.

+Note for this subclause:

-Note: Clause 47 applies if a local government gives approval for a nature based park to have fewer than 2 toilets for every 20 sites.
+Clause 47 applies if a local government gives approval for a nature based park to have fewer than 2 toilets for every 20 sites.

 (2) A nature based park is to have at least as many showers and hand basins as is approved.